23 September 2019

 This module is aimed at preparing you to manage projects within the built environment through the use of advanced planning and control techniques.
 You will learn and apply a range of skills in project planning, scheduling, monitoring and control.
 Both traditional project management and planning techniques and new, lean construction based approaches will be discussed.

-The aim of the module is to provide you with an opportunity to work in multi-disciplinary teams and enable you to perform your role/discipline in the context of a team based project.
+The aim of the module is to provide you with an opportunity to work in multi-disciplinary teams and enable you to perform the Building Surveying related tasks in the context of a team based project.
 It offers you the experience of team working and the multi-disciplinary nature of built environment projects.
-The project will allow you to practice and further develop both discipline based and generic key skills required by a built environment professional and encourage self-reflection and enable you to further develop a personal development plan, that aligns your learning needs and career aspirations and the requirements of your professional institutions
+The project will allow you to practice and further develop both Building Surveying specific and generic key skills required by a built environment professional and encourage self-reflection and enable you to further develop a personal development plan that aligns your learning needs and career aspirations and the requirements of professional institutions.

 You will normally spend a total of 48 weeks between the end of year two and the beginning of your final year in a managed work experience.
 You will be encouraged to obtain a placement activity relevant to your area of specialism, however a wide range of placements will be regarded as suitable.
 The placement will be monitored and you will be assessed on completion.
 (100%).